Chapter 24

 The room lit up with a particularly bright flash of lightning.

 “O, and I forgot,” said the older me, “I’ll be just one moment.”
-He (I) left the room and returned almost at once, with an old woman I’d never met, but who gave me the same fleeting sense of familiarity.
+He (I) left the room and returned almost at once, with an old woman I’d never met but who gave me the same haunting sense of familiarity.

-“It’s all right, Steven,” she said, with a steady gaze.
+“It’s all right, Steven,” she said, facing me with a steady gaze.
 “You told me everything.
 Even about my namesake.”
-She turned to face the other Yvette, who was uncharacteristically uncomfortable.
-“Don’t worry – it has been forty years.
+She turned to the other Yvette, who was uncharacteristically uncomfortable.
+“Don’t worry—it has been forty years.
 An understandable misunderstanding, given the circumstances.
 Not that I’m not glad for Steven’s narcolepsy.
 Still, I admire your taste in men.”

-A brief nervous laugh from the younger Yvette, then more relaxed.
+A brief nervous laugh came from the younger Yvette, before she gradually relaxed.

 Wilbur yawned again, longer and wider than before.
 For a few moments, the surface of his face wavered, his hair all but disappeared, and stubby horns sprouted from his forehead.

 It was my wake-up call.
 “You’re right,” I said, realising I had little choice but to go with the flow.
 “Let’s get it over with.
-Before another version of myself arrives.”
+Before another me arrives.”

-“I knew you’d say that too,” said the old man.
-“And what I said was: for you to be sent back, you can’t be here in this room.”
+“I knew you’d say that,” said the old man.
+“And what I said in response was: for you to be sent back, you can’t be here in this room.”

 “What are you talking about?”
 I said, resolve floundering, the course of action now uncertain.